Pre-load images with CSS

 Most anyone who’s been messing around with webpages and HTML over the past few years I’m sure is familiar with the concept of pre-loading images.
 If you have a rollover effect (for instance, mouseover effects on a menu bar), it makes good sense to pre-load your images so that the effect shows up immediately when your visitor moves their cursor over the image/object.
-For a long time, the most popular way to accomplish this was by adding javascript to your HEAD section and an onload snippet to your BODY tag.
+For a long time, the most popular way to accomplish this was by adding javascript to your HEAD

 There is a much easier way to do this with CSS.
 I had ran across this a long time ago, but never bookmarked the link.